-Acute Care EHR revenues decreased \$5.6 million, or 13.1%, primarily as Evident's new system installation and add-on volumes decreased and the market for Healthland migrations from the legacy Classic platform to Healthland's flagship Centriq platform continues to decrease.
-Related to Evident's new system installation volumes, we installed our Thrive EHR solution at three new hospital clients during the first quarter of 2017 compared to six during the first quarter of 2016 (one of which was under a Cloud EHR arrangement), with a resulting revenue decrease of \$1.2 million.
-Evident's add-on sales decreased by \$1.7 million due to lower installation volumes of Emergency Department Information Systems and Thrive Provider EHR.
-Platform migration opportunities for Healthland customers moving from Classic to Centriq are naturally decreasing over time as we have completed most migrations for this finite population, resulting in a \$1.3 million decrease in nonrecurring revenues from our Healthland operations as we completed three migrations during the first quarter of 2016 compared to none in the first quarter of 2017.
-Recurring Acute Care EHR revenues decreased \$0.9 million, or 3.2%.
+Acute Care EHR revenues decreased \$1.4 million, or 3.3%, primarily as Evident's add-on volumes decreased and the market for Healthland migrations from the legacy Classic platform to Healthland's flagship Centriq platform continues to decrease.
+Related to Evident's new system installation volumes, we completed installation of our Thrive EHR solution at ten new hospital clients during the three months ended June 30, 2017 (one of which was under a Cloud EHR arrangement) compared to five during the three months ended June 30, 2016 (none of which were under a Cloud EHR arrangement), with a resulting revenue increase of \$2.8 million.
+Evident's add-on sales decreased by \$0.9 million due to lower installation volumes of Emergency Department Information Systems and Thrive Provider EHR.
+Platform migration opportunities for Healthland customers moving from Classic to Centriq are naturally decreasing over time as we have completed most migrations during the three months ended June 30, 2016 compared to one in the three months ended June 30, 2017.
+Recurring Acute Care revenues decreased \$1.2 million, or 4.0%.
 Our recently acquired Healthland customer base contains a heavy concentration of calendar year-end support and maintenance renewal terms.
-As a result, the majority of the revenue impacted related to Healthland attrition through 2016 customer support terminations did not occur until the first quarter of 2017.
+As a result, the majority of the revenue impact related to Healthland attrition through 2016 customer support terminations did not materialize until the first quarter of 2017 and we continued to experience that impact in the second quarter.

-Acute Care EHR costs of sales decreased by 16.3%, or \$3.2 million, from the first quarter of 2016, due primarily to decreased equipment costs and third party installation consulting associated with the decreased system sales volumes discussed above.
-Reduced headcount due to HHI acquisition synergies decreased cost of sales payroll expense 6.9%, or \$0.8 million, from the first quarter of 2016.
-The gross margin on Acute Care EHR revenues increased to 55.2% in the first quarter of 2017 from 53.5% in the first quarter of 2016, primarily due to realized synergies from the HHI acquisition.
+Acute Care EHR costs of sales decreased by 13.1%, or \$2.5 million, from the second quarter of 2016, primarily due to decreased equipment costs and travel associated with the decrease in nonrecurring sales revenues discussed above, leading to a combined \$1.5 million decrease.
+Payroll and related costs decreased by \$1.0 million, or 9.0%, primarily as the realization of HHI acquisition synergies over the trailing twelve months have resulted in a decrease in associated headcount.
+As a result, the gross margin on Acute Care EHR revenues increased to 57.3% in the three months ended June 30, 2017 from 52.5% in the three months ended June 30, 2016.